mahdiZarepoor/mahdiZarepoor/README.md

 **HEY THERE**
-> a student of software engineering at Iran/Mashhad .
+> a student of software engineering from Iran/Mashhad .

 ***
 **Find me On Linkedin**